greffgreff/signal-protocol-app/README.md

-# Singal Protocol Sample App
+# Signal Protocol Sample App

 The Signal Protocol is a cryptographic protocol that provides end-to-end encryption for instant messaging and voice calls.
 This repository houses a simple node project to demonstrate how the Signal Protocol could be implemented.
 As per the actual specification / setup of the Signal Procotol, this project has both a ReactJS client and a simple server that connects to the clients via a websocket for message transfers.